jbendtsen/tiny-android-template/readme.md

 3) Download the `build-tools` and `platform` Android SDK packages - see **"Getting the Android SDK"** above for details.
 Extract the contents of both archives (at the top level) into the `Sdk` folder.

-4) Check the variables at the top of the `includes.sh` and `link.pl` files.
+4) Check the variables at the top of the `includes.sh`.
 Edit them to match the names of the folders that were just extracted.

 ## Selecting a template

-This repository offers two templates: vanilla (which has no dependencies) and AndroidX.
+This repository offers three templates: vanilla, JNI and AndroidX.
+Only the AndroidX template has dependencies.
-- To use the vanilla version, rename `res-vanilla` to `res` and rename `src-vanilla` to `src`.
-- To use the AndroidX version, rename `res-androidx` to `res` and rename either `src-kt` or `src-java` to `src`.
+To select one to start from, rename `src-<template>` to `src` and `res-<template>` to `res`.

 ## Usage